GCOM7140/class-sessions/04_data-transformation/README.md

 * What data (i.e., which datasets, rows, and columns) in the [juicelaundry] package are you intending to analyze for the group project?
-* What analyses are you intending to conduct to generate significant, interesting, and actionable insights from the data in the [juicelaundry] package?
+* What analyses are you intending to conduct to generate significant, actionable, and interesting insights from the data in the [juicelaundry] package?

 # Assignments Made